pan-training/training-catalogue/README.md

-## Email whitelist for the registration and curators being able to curate workflows
+## Email whitelist for the registration and workflow curation

 ### Email whitelist